-A Note from the Author
+A Note from the Author:

-Since no one else was nearby, and since I was uncertain whether her question was rhetorical or not, I felt obliged to respond.
-“No, I didn’t.
-To be honest, I’m not that tuned-in to communication behavior in flight.”
+She focused her gaze right at me, and since there was no one else was nearby, and I was uncertain whether her question was rhetorical or not, I felt obliged to respond.
+“I’m afraid I didn’t hear the chip call or see the flock’s response,” I said.
+“To be honest, I’m not that tuned-in to communication behavior in flight.”

 “Oh, please go on,” I told her.
 “I may not know much about it, but I’m interested.
 I love learning new things about bird behavior.”
 What I said was true.
 I was interested.
 I never lied to Dr. Deltare — or almost never.

 So we had a nice conversation about this and other similar avian topics as we worked our way back to our group of fellow birders.
 We then encountered each other on and off for the next few days, establishing a comfortable acquaintance.
-At the end of the festival, we exchanged the typical farewells.
-“I hope we run into each other again some day at another birding event.”
+At the end of the festival, we exchanged the typical farewells — “I hope we run into each other again some day at another birding event.”
 I meant it.
-She impressed me as a smart, pleasant and interesting lady.
+She impressed me as a smart, pleasant, and interesting lady.

-“Ferd,” she said with a coarse cough, while lighting up a new cigarette using the dying ash of the one she had just finished, “I have something very important I need to tell you.
-I have never told another living soul what you are about to hear, but I am so old now, and I don’t have long to live.
-I simply have share what I know with someone I can trust.
-From the first time I met you, I felt you could be that person.
-Over the years of following you and getting to know you better, I am now convinced you are the one.”
+“Ferd,” she said with a coarse cough, while lighting up a new cigarette using the dying ash of the one she had just finished, “there’s something I’ve been anxious to tell you — something I’ve never told another living soul.
+But my days grow short.
+I have lung cancer, and it’s going to kill me, and what I know cannot die with me.
+I simply have to pass it on to someone I can trust, and from the first time I met you, I felt you could be that person.
+I’ve been following you for a few years now, to get to know you better, and I’m convinced you are the one.”

 “Well, gee, thank you,” I said, not knowing exactly how to respond to that.

 “No. Don’t thank me.
-This is nothing to be thankful for!”
+This is nothing to be thankful for.”

-She proceeded to spin a fantastical tale about an alien from space, about government conspiracy, about technology and large corporations, about danger to herself and her family.
-She told me how she was the only one who could communicate with the alien.
-She called him by name.
-I nodded understandingly, wondering where she was going with all this craziness, and listened patiently to her very interesting story.
+She proceeded to spin a fantastical tale about an alien from space, about government conspiracy, about technology and large corporations, about danger to herself, and a lifetime of running and hiding.
+She told me how she was the only one who could speak to this alien.
+She called him by name — Mat.
+She said the world was not ready to accept him, so what she was about to tell me should remain a secret.
+I nodded understandingly, wondering where she was going with all this craziness, and listened patiently to her interesting story.
 We sat there for hours while she told her tall tales, a long story spanning decades.
-At times she became visibly anxious, and she frequently looked over her shoulder in a comedy of suspicion.
+At times she became visibly agitated, and she often looked over her shoulder in a comedy of suspicion.
 I was absorbed and fascinated by the energy of her story-telling, and frankly, by the story itself.
 She spun a good tale!
-Lunch turned into dinner.
-When she finally finished, she said, “I know this must be very difficult to believe, and I will find a way to provide you with evidence, but the government has me under regular surveillance, and now I’m afraid they will have you under surveillance as well.
-They probably already do.
-I’m sorry.”